 Interviews!
 I don’t think there is a more conflicted time in the job search process than the time you are invited to interview for a position!
 Your heart is pounding, the desire to hug everyone you meet, from the friendly postman to the nasty old lady across the street is unbearable, you smile, and jump and cry with joy!
-For a second only, because out of the blue, the image of a cold office with a suited up, aloof but polite interrogator quickly pops up in your mind and that’s it!
+For a second only, as the image of a cold office with a suited up, aloof but polite interrogator pops up in your mind and that’s it!
 Tears start rolling down your cheeks, the smile has changed into a panicked grimace and you start hyperventilating.
 Where is that paper bag?

 Yes, interviews are nerve racking.
-Yes, interviews can be scary and uncomfortable but we all have a dentist, don’t we?
-There is not much we can do when we visit their office other than ask for more pain killers.
+Yes, interviews can be scary and uncomfortable but we all have to go through them at one or several points in life.
 Fortunately there is whole lot that we can and should do before going to an interview.

-There is no escape of the behavioural questions.
+First, there is no escape of the behavioural questions.
 HR people love them because they say the answers help them predict future behaviour.
-I tend to think that mostly because while you are busy telling the story, they have time to analyze your body language, your communication style, your English level, and how comfortable you are taking the front row.
-The more prepared to answer them, the more positive impression you will leave.
-Let’s have a look at the three most often used questions:
+I tend to think that mostly because while you are busy telling the story, they have time to analyze your body language, your communication style, your English level, and how comfortable you are taking the front seat.
+The more prepared the answers, the more positive impression you leave.
+Let’s have a look at the three most asked questions:

 - What is your strength?
-It sounds easy but don’t be fooled!
+It sounds like an invitation to talking about our education and excellent skills we have!
+Don’t be fooled!
 This is a tricky question that deserves as much attention as any other.
-When you have a good answer, you score points on more than just one level: you demonstrate your maturity and level of self awareness, you show a glimpse into your personality: too modest versus too boastful, reveal clues about your communication skills and it is another opportunity for you to explain why you are the best candidate!
+When you have a good answer, you score points on more than just one level: you demonstrate your maturity, you show a glimpse into your personality: too modest versus too boastful, reveal clues about your communication skills and it is your first opportunity to explain why you are the best candidate!
 Be specific, be relevant and be prepared to give an example!
 Go for specific skills you identified (awards, specific training, employee of the month for…, special recognitions by your supervisor, colleagues or friends…).
 Make sure they are relevant to the position you are applying for.
 Carrying 5 plates without a spill from your part time as a waiter might not be of much relevance for the security officer job you are interviewing but your ability to quickly connect and communicate with any patron proven by the number of repeat clients that ask to be waited by you might give you the edge.
 What if they don’t ask the question?
 Find a way to push in your well thought answer.
 Chances are, there will be some other questions you might use it: “What do you think you can bring to the company?”
 “Why should we hire you?”
 “If I call your supervisor, what will they say about you?”
 As a last thought, everyone should have about five to ten strengths prepared with good stories as examples.
 In this way, the only thing to do before the interview is to match the strength with the job description.

 - What is your weakness?
 “I tend to become the most devoted employee and the company becomes my family.
 Very frustrating for my other family!
 That is why I invite my wife and kids over once or twice a year to have dinner at my desk and to make them feel included.”
 Awesome answer you might think!
 Every company wants a devoted employee.
 And yet, this will not score you any points.
 Who wants an entire family dropping soup and sauce all over desks and documents?
 Joke aside, try to find something you are really struggling with but it is not the core requirement for the job you want.
 For example, your weakness cannot be creativity if you want to become a PR specialist, or attention to detail for a watch repairmen.
 The key to this question is that no matter what you choose to talk about, don’t dwell on it.
 State the weakness then move on and spend most of the time talking about what you have been doing to improve it.
 Companies look for people that show initiative especially when it is about self improvement.
 Possible weaknesses: